 “There are many misconceptions about document management systems, and the main misconception is that they’re complicated.
 This is simply not true,” said Collins.
 “A good DMS is very simple and easy to use.
 It is a tool to help employees find important content or documents when needed.
 If you’re using a cloud system, it’s a great way for employees to access content from anywhere, whether they’re remote or traveling.”

-To find the best document management system for your small business, it is important to do your research.
-Weitz recommends making a request for proposal (RFP) for the top vendors you are considering.
+Do your research to find the best document management system for your small business.
+Weitz recommends making a request for a proposal (RFP) for the top vendors you are considering.

 “Once you have this information, schedule a demo with each one so that you can be very clear on how the software functions from a usability perspective,” he said.
 “Everything might sound great on paper, but the system may not be intuitive or easy to navigate.”